6 Ways to Calm Dementia Fidgeting Hands

 Signs include pulling or rubbing at clothes or bedding, rubbing hands together, twisting fingers, wringing hands, and generally keeping hands in motion.

-Sensory therapy or fidget toys are an effective way to reduce anxiety, calm nerves, and provide comfort.
+Sensory therapy or fidget toys effectively reduce anxiety, calm nerves, and provide comfort.

-These are simple touch-based activities with no right or wrong that help someone keep their restless hands occupied in safe, soothing ways.
+These simple touch-based activities with no right or wrong help someone keep their restless hands occupied in safe, soothing ways.

-No matter what the activity or toy, just remember that the goal is to engage your older adult in something fun and keep their hands happily occupied.
+Regardless of the activity or toy, remember that the goal is to engage your older adult in something fun and keep their hands happily occupied.

 We share 6 suggestions to help someone with dementia keep their hands busy and feel calm and comforted.